Reference

 Overview

 Brume is a multi-timbral instrument built on a CM5 reference platform.
-It runs four synthesis engines across four independent parts, each with six voices of polyphony (24 total), an SVF filter per voice, dedicated modulation routing, and a shared effects chain.
+It runs four synthesis engines across four independent parts, each with six voices of polyphony (24 total), a state-variable filter per voice, dedicated modulation routing, and a shared effects chain.
 The entire interface runs on a 10.1-inch touchscreen.

-The four engines correspond to four distinct approaches to electronic sound design: a dual-oscillator complex architecture with FM, AM, and wavefolding; an additive harmonic engine with spectral scanning; a triangle-core timbral engine with wave-multiplier shaping; and a granular engine that generates pitched clouds of micro-oscillator grains.
+The four engines correspond to four distinct approaches to electronic sound design: a six-operator FM engine with twelve data-driven algorithm topologies and a per-voice FM-index envelope; an additive harmonic engine with spectral scanning; a triangle-core timbral engine with wave-multiplier shaping; and a granular engine that generates pitched clouds of micro-oscillator grains.

 Character

-Brume runs four synthesis engines with a shared voice tail (SVF filter, amp envelope, modulation router), so patches stay coherent across very different sources.
-Each engine has its own mechanism for continuous spectral change: cross-FM feedback in Complex, a scanning window in Harmonic, cascaded wavefolding in Timbral, grain scatter in Granular.
+Brume runs four synthesis engines with a shared voice tail (state-variable filter, amp envelope, modulation router), so patches stay coherent across very different sources.
+Each engine has its own mechanism for continuous spectral change: algorithm routing and per-voice FM-index envelopes in FM, a scanning window in Harmonic, cascaded wavefolding in Timbral, grain scatter in Granular.
 No samples sit anywhere in the signal path; every voice is generated from live math.

 The lineage worth naming is the Buchla 259 and Serge wavefolder tradition, the DX family’s phase-modulation surface, and the patch-on-a-small-computer approach of Norns and Plaits, rendered in software and unified under a single touchscreen.
 The default transition shape is Caffeinated, a pseudo-random walk, which sets the bias for the whole instrument: engines reveal themselves over tens of seconds rather than on first press, and loops rarely repeat quite the same way.